Skip to main content

 • gameplay

-• “The gameplay primarily consists of completing jobs for the townspeople (which progresses the story), fixing 'anomalies,' decorating your own homes, and taking 'model home' requests.”
+• “The gameplay primarily consists of completing jobs for the townspeople (which progresses the story), fixing anomalies, decorating your own homes (you start with one, and acquire two more throughout the game), and taking model home requests.”

 • music

-• “The art is lovely, the music is relaxing without being repetitive, and the stories are simple yet heartwarming.”
+• “The music is relaxing without being repetitive, and the stories are simple yet heartwarming.”

 • “The game itself hardly ever actually plays, half the time you just get a loading screen with music playing but the game itself stops.”